 Business continuity management is the process of managing the strategies, systems and protocols that minimize operational disruptions.
-It involves the implementation of planning documentation, such as a business continuity plan, as well as disaster recovery technologies, such as data backup systems.
+It involves the implementation of planning documentation, such as a business continuity plan (BCP), as well as disaster recovery technologies, such as data backup systems.

 As part of BCM, a business must routinely assess the risks to its operations, analyze the impact of those disruptions and apply strategies for disaster prevention and recovery.
 BCM can be handled internally within an organization or with the assistance of third-party business continuity services.